workfloworchestrator/example-orchestrator/README.md

 - SAPBlock
 - VirtualCircuitBlock

-Usually, the top-level product block if a product is named after the product, but this is not true for the top-level product block of the L2VPN product.
+Usually, the top-level product block of a product is named after the product, but this is not true for the top-level product block of the L2VPN product.
 The more generic name `VirtualCIrcuitBlock` allows the reuse of this product block by other services like Internet Access and